cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

 Description
 -----------
-Value Mapper is a type of transform that maps string values of a field in the input record to another value.
+Value Mapper is a transform plugin that maps string values of a field in the input record to mapping value using mapping dataset.
-Mappings are usually stored in another KeyValue dataset.
-This provides you a simple alternative for mapping data in the record.
+Mappings are usually stored in KeyValue dataset.
+Value Mapper provides you a simple alternative for manipulating the input data by using mapping dataset

 Use Case